 Rev. Maxwell Reay has been a member of Metropolitan Community Church since 1989.
 He was one of the founding pastors of Living Springs MCC in Bath, England.
 He was licensed as MCC clergy in 1993.
 Maxwell has worked and volunteered within the Lesbian, Gay Bisexual and Transgender community for over 25 years.
 He is a qualified teacher, social worker and worked in the HIV voluntary sector for several years.
 Maxwell is an out gay trans man.
 He co chaired FTM London for 5 years and severed on the committee of Transmen Scotland for 3 years.
 He worked for LGBT Youth Scotland providing support to trans youth and trans educational sessions to other organisations.
 Maxwell is passionate about trans affirmation and visibility in church settings and has worked with several church communities in helping to improve trans inclusion.
 He helped to establish trans faith and spirituality groups in London and Edinburgh.
 Maxwell currently works full time as an NHS mental healthcare Chaplain in Edinburgh providing spiritual care to folks of any faith or no faith, in hospital and community settings.
 He offers monthly spiritual care sessions at the LGBT Centre for Health and Wellbeing in Edinburgh.
 He is also volunteer clergy with Augustine United Church in Edinburgh.
 Maxwell co-ordinates the LGBT ministry “Our Tribe” and the transgender ministry “Transcendence” which are both joint ministries with MCC and Augustine United Church.

-Stacy Sanberg attended MCC in Topeka until the summer of 2011 and now is active at Spirit of Hope MCC in Kansas City.
-Both congregations have been so supportive of her growth.
-He wants to help make MCC a denomination that continues to accept, affirm, and celebrate the wonderful variety of God’s creations.
-For the first 50 plus years of his life, he considered himself to be a flawed male, to have something wrong with him that he just couldn’t get rid of.
-She would try to fight it, but would also take opportunities to express her “femaleness” in what seemed like the only way possible – wearing women’s clothing in secret.
+Stacy Sandberg attended MCC in Topeka until the summer of 2011 and Spirit of Hope MCC in Kansas City for the next 2 years.
+Stacy is currently a member of New Spirit MCC in Cincinnati and active at Eternal Joy MCC in Dayton.
+All MCC congregations have been so supportive of Stacy’s growth.
+Stacy wants to help make MCC a denomination that continues to accept, affirm, and celebrate the wonderful variety of God’s creations.
+For the first 50 plus years of their life, Stacy considered themselves to be a flawed male, to have something wrong with them that just couldn’t be gotten rid of.
+They would try to fight it, but would also take opportunities to express their “femaleness” in what seemed like the only way possible – wearing women’s clothing in secret.
 Stacy felt a sense of relief and excitement during those times, and then guilt afterwards for having given in to the temptation.
-His life was shaken a decade ago by a divorce.
-Over the past 9 plus years Stacy has been on a journey to claim that part of her being which was suppressed, denied, and hidden for 50 years.
-What seemed like a curse before, he now sees as a gift of God that continues to enrich her life, as Stacy seeks authenticity.
-Stacy prefers the term “dual gender” to describe his gender identity.
-Along this journey, Stacy has come to realize that advocating and educating on gender identity issues are tasks she is called to do to give back for all she has received.
-Stacy has made several presentations related to gender identity and have participated in a variety of activities helping to raise awareness of gender identity as a component of each person’s sexual and self identity.
+Their life was shaken a decade ago by a divorce.
+Over the past 10 plus years Stacy has been on a journey to claim that part of their being which was suppressed, denied, and hidden for 50 years.
+What seemed like a curse during that time now sees like a gift from God that continues to enrich their life, as Stacy seeks authenticity.
+Stacy prefers the term “dual gender” to describe their gender identity.
+Along this journey, Stacy has come to realize that advocating and educating on gender identity issues are tasks they are called to do to give back for all the blessing they have received.
+Stacy has made several presentations related to gender identity and has participated in a variety of activities helping to raise awareness of gender identity as a component of each person’s sexual and self identity.
+Stacy is married to Rev. Joy Simpson, pastor of both New Spirit and Eternal Joy MCCs in southwest Ohio.

-Steve Sills is a member of Cornerstone MCC in Mobile, Alabama.
-She and her life-partner Kay Hedgepeth recently celebrated their 20th anniversary.
+Sara Sills is a member of Cornerstone MCC in Mobile, Alabama.
+She and her life-partner Kay Hedgepeth were married on February 28 after successfully challenging the State of Alabama’s discriminatory stand against marriage equality.
 They share their home with five adorable fur babies, Princess Diva Roxanne, Samson, Steve, Amos Moses and Pistol Dillon.
-Steve has just celebrated her 25th anniversary as an Environmental Specialist at UOP, A Honeywell Company.
-She is working toward her M Div. at Earlham School of Religion in Richmond, Indiana and expects to graduate in 2014!
-Steve is a graduate of the MCC Leadership Mentoring Retreat and looks forward to serving the transgender and gender non-conforming peoples among us.
+In May, Sara will receiver her M Div. at Earlham School of Religion in Richmond, Indiana and will seek MCC ordination this summer.
+She is a graduate of the MCC Leadership Mentoring Retreat and looks forward to continuing to serve the transgender and gender non-conforming peoples among us.

 Julie Walsh is an educator, advocate, and community organizer who has served as an LGBT+ consultant and trainer throughout the US, Kenya, and South Africa.
 She received a Bachelor’s Degree in All-Area Music Education from Butler University and a Master of Social Work Degree with a dual concentration in leadership and mental health/addictions from Indiana University.
 She is the Founder and Executive Director of GenderNexus, an emerging organization for the gender diverse community in Indianapolis.